 Finally, in the presence of SIBO, large quantities of fat can increase the translocation of these harmful bacteria from the lumen into systemic circulation by the same mechanism that allows fat-soluble vitamins and minerals to cross through the gut wall.

-Bacteria from the gut always hitches a ride with fat across the gut wall.
+Bacteria from the gut always hitches a ride with fat across the intestinal wall.
 However, potentially dangerous organisms are normally bound by cholesterol in the liver, inactivated and safely excreted through the bile duct and feces.
 This is all dependent on having a healthy liver, however.
 If you’re eating ridiculous quantities of fat, especially cholesterol-lowering omega 6 fats in the presence of both a liver that isn’t functioning properly and SIBO, you run the very real risk of exceeding the limits of this bacterial-clearance system.

-If you are on a low-carb diet and suffer from chronically dry eyes, nose or mouth, you need to increase your consumption of glucose, preferably from whole-foods like starchy tubers and other safe starches as recommended in the Jaminet’s excellent book, the Perfect Health Diet.
+If you are on a low-carb diet and suffer from chronically dry eyes, nose or mouth, you need to increase your consumption of glucose, preferably from whole-foods like starchy tubers and other safe starches as recommended in the Paul Jaminet’s book, the Perfect Health Diet.

 Excess Dietary Fructose